Schedule A (Form 1040): A guide to itemized deductions for US expats

 Charitable contributions

-This includes cash donations, property, and even expenses related to volunteering (mileage counts!).
+This includes cash donations, property, and even expenses related to volunteering (mileage counts).

-Pro tip: Contributions to foreign charities generally aren’t deductible unless the organization has US approval.
+NOTE!
+Contributions to foreign charities generally aren't deductible unless the organization has US approval.
 Always check the IRS list of qualified organizations before making a big donation.

 Casualty and theft losses